hhru/api/docs_eng/resumes.md

 clicking on the resume views number on the page with the list of the current user's resume ([https://hh.ru/applicant/resumes](https://hh.ru/applicant/resumes)).

-Without authorisation or when requesting another user's resume, the system will return '403 Forbidden'.
+Without authorisation or when requesting another user's resume, the system will return `403 Forbidden`.

 The number of views (including new) is shown when requesting a specific resume and list of resumes.
 The new views counter is reset to zero when requesting this resource.